||Fjallabak Region, South Iceland

 - Distant Journeys trip leader

-Airfare, optional/individual transfers between inns or individual excursions, beverages, entrance fee for museums, swimming pools and optional excursions,insurance, tips to guides, items of personal nature.
+Airfare, optional/individual transfers between inns or individual excursions, beverages, entrance fees for museums, swimming pools and optional excursions, insurance, tips to guides, items of a personal nature.

-This trip is vehicle supported vehicle with luggage and supplies being transferred to each overnight location.
-This means for our hikes and walks, you will only need to carry a daypack with those items you will need during the day’s hike.
-A sample packing list is posted on our website, and we are happy to provide one on request.
-You will receive a detailed packing list upon registration.
+This trip is vehicle supported, with luggage and supplies being transferred to each overnight location.
+This means that for our hikes and walks you will only need to carry a daypack with those items you will need during the day’s hike.
+Having said that, we recommend keeping your luggage to a size that you can easily manage yourself, given that accommodations may have narrow hallways and no elevators.
+See our sample packing list.
+You will receive a more detailed packing list upon registration.

 ACCOMMODATIONS AND MEALS

-For our Iceland Behind the Mountains trip, we’ll be staying in a mix of hotels, guesthouses and backcountry huts.
+For our Iceland Behind the Mountains trip, we’ll be staying in a mix of hotels, guesthouses, and backcountry huts.
 Our comfortable hotels and guesthouses provide double occupancy ensuite rooms.
-A limited number of single rooms are available for a supplement fee.
+A limited number of single rooms are available for a supplemental fee.

 Our backcountry huts offer sleeping bag accommodation (usually one comfortable bunkhouse), a dining area and well-equipped kitchen, running water, outdoor toilets, and hot showers.
-There is the possibility of recharging electrical devices (220V electrical Our outlets European standards) on this trip, however some of the huts may not have electricity.
-The huts are rustic, and in absolutely incredible locations.
+There is the possibility of recharging electrical devices (220V electrical outlets are European standards) on this trip, however, some of the huts may not have electricity.
+The huts are rustic and in absolutely incredible locations.